-Positive Credit Reporting, also known as Comprehensive Credit Reporting (CCR) is a brand new reporting system that makes it easier for lenders to get an overview of your lending history when you apply for credit.
+Positive Credit Reporting, also known as Comprehensive Credit Reporting (CCR), is a brand-new reporting system that makes it easier for lenders to get an overview of your lending history when you apply for credit.

 What did credit reports previously show?

-What will Positive credit reporting show?
+What does Positive Credit Reporting show?

 Positive credit reports do not contain the most recent 14 days of information, so it is likely they are still going to want to get copies of your home loan and bank statements.

 - Having a short credit history will be a thing of the past: Some first homeowners get a home loan before they get a credit card.
-Previously this might have impacted them as they didn’t have a long credit history, now positive credit reporting will give the banks more data.
+Previously this might have impacted them as they didn’t have a long credit history.
+Now, Positive Credit Reporting will give the banks more data.

 What is an example of how positive data will help loan applications?